SamuelFoc/Flat-Manager-API/README.md

 # FlatManager REST API

-Flat-Manager is web application used to help manage housing needs and duties.
-This API provides communication between FlatManager App and its database.
+Flat-Manager is a web application used to help manage housing needs and duties.
+This API provides communication between the Flat-Manager App and its database.

 # Content